marino222/clockclock24-replica/pcb/README.md

-# PCB System Overview

-This directory contains all hardware design files for the custom PCBs used in the ClockClock 24 Replica project.
-The electronics are split into two main boards:

-- **Clock PCB:** Hosts three stepper motors, a Raspberry Pi Pico, and connectors for two Motor Driver modules.
-- **Motor Driver:** A breakout board for the VID6606 stepper driver IC, designed to be easily replaceable and compatible with the Clock PCB.

-## Directory Guide

-- `Clock PCB/` — KiCad design files, manufacturing files, and a detailed BOM for the main clock board.
-- `Motor Driver/` — KiCad design files, manufacturing files, and a detailed BOM for the motor driver breakout board.

-## Design Philosophy

-The modular approach allows for easy replacement of failed components (especially motor drivers and microcontrollers) without desoldering.
-Header pins are used for all major modules.
-This also enables quick swapping of test boards during development.

-## Bill of Materials (BOM) Structure

-**Main Project BOM:**
-- The global BOM in the main project [`README.md`](../README.md) lists only the major assemblies (e.g., "8x Clock PCB", "16x Motor Driver Modules") and other high-level components.
-It does not enumerate every resistor or capacitor.

-**Subfolder BOMs:**
-- Each PCB subfolder contains a detailed BOM listing all electronic components required to assemble that board.
-Use these when ordering or assembling the PCBs.

-**Workflow:**
-1. Review the main BOM to estimate project cost and gather major parts.
-2. When ready to manufacture a PCB, consult the corresponding subfolder README and BOM for the full component list and assembly instructions.

----

-For more details on each board, see the respective subfolder README files.
 # PCB Design Files

 This folder contains the PCB design files for the Clock PCB and a dedicated PCB for the Stepper Motor Controller.
 Below is an overview of the designs, modifications, and acknowledgments.